ATTPC/Spyral/docs/user_guide/phases/solve.md

 In general, it has been found that 0.5 degree steps in polar angle are best, while 200 keV steps in energy are acceptable.
 However, this may need tuning from experiment to experiment.

-## Fitting to Data

-Spyral uses the L-BFGS-B quasi-Newton minimization scheme to minimize the average error between the data and the trajectory.
-The average error is computed by looping over the data and the trajectory and calculating the smallest distance between the given data point and a point on the trajectory.
-These minimum distances are then averaged.

-The best fit parameters and their uncertainties (when possible) are written to disk in an Apache parquet file.
-The reduced &chi;<sup>2</sup> is also written.

 ## Output

 The output of the solver phase is a dataframe written to a parquet file in the workspace.
 Files are named by run and the particle species from the particle ID gate.
 The available values in the data frame are as follows: